openSUSE/doc-ci/README.md

     a.
 Clone the internal [`doc-ci-secrets`](https://gitlab.nue.suse.com/susedoc/doc-ci-secrets) repository.

     b.
-Create a new directory named after your repository in it.
+Create a new directory named after your repository in `doc-ci-secrets/ci-ssh`.

     c.
 Generate a key pair in within this directory.
         Do not set a password for the key file.